John Plaza – President/CEO/Founder

 Todd Ellis – Vice President of Sales and Business Development

 Mr. Ellis currently serves as a Governing Board Member of the National Biodiesel Board and is Chairman of the Technical Committee for the National Biodiesel Board.
 Mr. Ellis has participated in numerous local, regional, and national biodiesel advocacy programs and has been an active participant of the National Biodiesel Board, and Washington State Biofuels Advisory committee.
 He holds a B.A. in Humanities from Fort Lewis College and a M.A. from Antioch University Seattle's Environment and Community program.

 Aaron Leatherman – General Manager

-Aaron Leatherman is the Plant Manager of Imperium Grays Harbor.
+Aaron Leatherman is the General Manager of Imperium Grays Harbor.
 Mr. Leatherman is responsible for the overall management of plant production, quality, logistics, and maintenance departments.
 Mr. Leatherman manages department supervisory personnel for a positive, safe, and effective work environment.
 Mr. Leatherman is heavily involved with customer relations and product satisfaction.
 He is currently the Quality Management Representative for Imperium's BQ-9000® producer certification.
 Mr. Leatherman has been working with the company since its inception in 2004, and is extremely knowledgeable in all aspects of the Biodiesel industry.

 Mr. Leatherman graduated from Western Washington University with a combined bachelor's degree in Economics and Environmental Studies.
 Immediately after graduation, he became the first employee of the company and helped lead the development and construction of the Seattle biodiesel facility.